ALL GREAT SCIENTISTS WERE ONCE IN

 CITYATWORK STEM CLASSES

 CITYatwork Lab for Learning Classes include hands-on activities that combine science, engineering, art, and creative exploration.
 Schools may contract for a single class or a curriculum collection for Grades Pre K-12.
-All classes are aligned with NYS and NGSS Standards.
+All classes are aligned with NYC, NYS and NGSS Standards.

 CITYATWORK STEM PROGRAMS

 Learn about the power of flowers in this hands-on class series that combines science, art, and creative thinking.
-In the Flower Power series, students make their own perfume from flowers and make flower art.
+In the Flower Power series, students make their own perfume from flowers and create flower art.